Nuggets on brink of NBA Finals with 119-108 win over Lakers in Game 3

 Anthony Davis had 28 points and 18 rebounds for the seventh-seeded Lakers, who hadn’t lost three straight games since early February.
 Los Angeles’ prolonged, desperate surge ever since the trade deadline has finally run out of steam against the powerhouse Nuggets, who have won five consecutive playoff games.

+“They’ve been at the top of the food chain for a reason, and have a plethora of guys that can hurt you, as was on full display tonight,” Lakers coach Darvin Ham said.
+“But you know, circumstances are what they are.
+Difficult, but not impossible.”

-LeBron James had 23 points, 12 assists and seven rebounds for Los Angeles, hitting three 3-pointers after starting the series 0 for 13 from distance.
-Austin Reaves added 23 points and seven rebounds, but Rui Hachimura was the only other Lakers scorer to crack double figures with 13 points.
+James hit three 3-pointers after starting the series 0 for 13 from distance, and Austin Reaves added 23 points and seven rebounds.
+But Rui Hachimura was the only other Lakers scorer to crack double figures with 13 points, and they couldn’t counter the Nuggets’ balanced effort down the stretch.

+“Our backs have been against the wall (for) probably about the last two months, maybe more than that since the trade deadline,” Reaves said.
+“Swinging, throwing punches to fight to get to this opportunity. … We can either come out Monday and go home, or we can fight for another day.
+And with the group of guys that we’ve got, I know what that answer will be.”

-Jokic’s streak of four consecutive triple-doubles ended in a fairly quiet game for the two-time MVP.
+Jokic’s streak of four consecutive triple-doubles ended in a fairly quiet game for the two-time MVP, who got his fourth foul in the third quarter.
 But Murray scored 17 points in a dynamic first quarter following his 23-point fourth quarter two nights ago, and he had 30 points by halftime of Game 3.

 Bruce Brown scored 15 points and hit a key 3-pointer down the stretch for the Nuggets before Jokic all but iced it on a 3-pointer with 3:17 to play.

-The Lakers’ passionate fans turned out in force for the 17-time champion franchise’s first conference finals games at home since 2010, the year of their last title.
+The Lakers’ passionate fans turned out in force for the 17-time champion franchise’s first conference finals games at home since 2010.
 Los Angeles tried desperately to get back in the series, with James playing 43 minutes after spraining his left ankle in Game 2 on top of his already sore right foot.

 Hachimura’s 3-pointer early in the fourth gave the Lakers their first lead since the opening minutes, but the Nuggets took charge again in a rally highlighted by Brown’s 3-pointer with 7:02 to play, after which he taunted the Lakers’ bench with Los Angeles’ own “Freeze” 3-point celebration.

 D’Angelo Russell had another rough game for the Lakers, scoring three points on 1-of-8 shooting in 20 minutes.
-Russell was the Lakers’ biggest addition in their trade deadline transformation, but the point guard has just 21 points in this three-game series.
+The Lakers’ biggest addition in their trade deadline transformation has just 21 points in the series.

 TIP-INS